• Instagram

 Chopped vegetables and dried chilis cooking in red wine in a white pot.

-Simmer the mixture until the alcohol from the red wine has burned off.
-Then you will return the brisket to the pan.
-Remember that the brisket needs to be covered by the cooking liquid so add in the beef bouillon with some water or beef broth until the brisket is completely covered.
+• Next, you will return your brisket to the pan.
+Remember that the brisket needs to be completely covered by the cooking liquid so add in the beef bouillon with some water or beef broth until it is completely covered.

 Sliced brisket on a serving plate with chopped vegetables.

-Looking for more delicious Jewish recipes that hit the comfort spot?
+Are you looking for more delicious Jewish recipes that hit the spot?
 Feast your eyes on these incredible options!

 Sliced brisket on a serving plate with chopped vegetables.